martin-dominguez/immediate-archive-to-s3-ia/README.md

 ## Installation

 1. Clone this repository to your local machine.
-2. Create an S3 bucket to store the Lambda deployment package.
+2. Create a Lambda function.
+3. Copy the code in `lambda_function.py`

 # Configuration
 The Lambda function requires the following parameters in the event that triggers the function: